-In addition, the Maine CITE Program supports several AT Consortia members to conduct specific activities as described below.
+In addition, the Maine CITE Program supports several AT service providers to conduct specific activities as described below.

 State Financing Activities

-The Maine State AT Plan identifies an alternative financing program.
-The State’s long standing revolving loan program, mPower, provides affordable low interest, cash loans to Maine citizens to buy AT that they want and need as well to make home modification changes.
+Maine State AT Plan has a long standing revolving loan program, mPower, that provides affordable cash loans to Maine citizens to buy AT that they want and need as well to make home modification changes.

 Device Reutilization Program